zhou13/lcnn/README.md

 eval-mAPJ.py                    # script for mAPJ evaluation
 train.py                        # script for training the neural network post.py                         # script for post-processing
+process.py                      # script for processing a dataset from a checkpoint
 ```

 ## Reproducing Results